Qurila/extended_mod_descriptions/production_works.md

 <details><!-- List of Changes-->
 <summary>List of Changes</summary>

-- Anstelle von Holz verarbeiten viele Betriebe jetzt Bretter.
+- Instead of wood, many companies now process boards.
-- Bretter wurden einigen Produktionen als zusätzlicher Verbauch hinzugefügt.
+- Boards were added to some productions as additional consumption.

-- "Holzfunrier" wurde zu "Furniertes Holz" umbenannt.
+- ‘Wood veneer’ has been renamed to ‘Veneered wood’.
-  - "Furniertes Holz" wird nun aus Holz und Brettern hergestellt.
+  - ‘Veneered Wood’ is now made from wood and planks.

-- Es werden einige Items für Schreinereien angepasst.
+- Some items for carpentry workshops have been adjusted.

-  - Elias Papadikas, Dekorateur der Schaufenster:
+  - Elias Papadikas, Window Dresser:
-    - Steigert den Verbrauch von Brettern, Kirschholzbrettern, Wanzabretter und Furniertem Holz um 1/1.
+    - Increases the consumption of planks, cherrywood planks, wanza planks and veneered wood by 1/1.
-    - Produziert 1/1 des jeweiligen Fabrik outputs zusätzlich.
+    - Produces an additional 1/1 of the respective factory output.
-    - Stellt keinen Strom mehr bereit.
+    - No longer provides electricity.
-    - Beeinflusst zusätzlich die Manufaktur: Billardtische.
+    - Additionally affects the Manufactory: Billiard Tables.
-    - Beeinflusst zusätzlich die Manufaktur: Violinen.
+    - Also affects the Manufactory: Violins.

-  - Morris der Handwerksmeister:
+  - Morris the master craftsman:
-    - Steigert die Produktivität um +40%.
+    - Increases productivity by +40%.
-    - Reduziert die Arbeitskräfte um -40%.
+    - Reduces the labour force by -40%.
-    - Reduziert keine Wartungskosten mehr.
+    - No longer reduces maintenance costs.
-    - Stellt keine Perlen mehr zusätzlich her.
+    - No longer produces additional beads.

-  - Möbeltischler:
+  - Cabinetmaker:
-    - Reduziert die Wartungskosten um -30%.
+    - Reduces maintenance costs by -30%.
-    - Reduziert keine Arbeitskräfte mehr.
+    - No longer reduces labour.

 </details>